lizhanmit/learning-notes/spark-note/spark-note.md

 ##### CustomPartitioner

 You can also customize the number of partitions you need and what should be stored in those partitions by extending the default Partitioner class in Spark.

+Specifying your own custom Partitioner can give you significant performance and stability improvements if you use it correctly.

 #### Stage Division & Dependencies